 New spy shots show the next-generation Peugeot 308 hatchback unwrapped ahead of its official unveiling in the coming weeks.

-With its camouflage partly removed, the 308 reveals a bold new front end design that brings it into line with its 208, 2008 and 508 siblings, featuring Peugeot's fang-style daytime running lights and narrow LED headlights.
+With its camouflage partly removed, the Peugeot 308 reveals a bold new front end design that brings it into line with its Peugeot 208, Peugeot 2008 and Peugeot 508 siblings, featuring the fang-style daytime running lights and narrow LED headlights.
 As promised, it is also wearing the brand's retro-inspired new emblem, revealed two weeks ago ahead of its first production appearance on the Ford Focus rival.

 The 308 also swaps its protruding lower bumper for a rounded front end that incorporates Peugeot's new frameless grille.
 The roofline also appears to curve more steeply towards the rear than on the current car, which makes the hatchback appear longer and lower, while details including new wing mirrors, a subtle rear spoiler and a sharkfin-style aerial will round off the transformation.